akka/akka/akka-docs/src/main/paradox/typed/event-stream.md

-# EventBus
+# EventStream

-You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Event Bus](../event-bus.md).
+You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Event Stream](../event-bus.md#event-stream).

 ## Dependency